 Not only do LED light bulbs last longer than conventional bulbs, they’re far more efficient too!
 This means that you’ll be using less power and having to replace your light bulbs less frequently – everyone’s a winner.
 What’s more, they’re available in a range of brightness and designs so you can really tailor the lighting to your needs or to suit the room.

 Homes that aren’t well insulated are much harder to keep warm when it’s cold, and cool when the weather is hot.

 Find out more about insulating your home, including benefits, costs and savings you would see in your bills in our ultimate home insulation guide.

 Step 11: Have your food shop delivered

 Home delivery is like the public transport of groceries.
-Instead of having 20 odd cars make their way to the supermarket – one van drives around delivering to everyone in the area.
+Instead of having 20 odd cars make their way to the supermarket – one van drives around delivering to everyone in the area (and many supermarkets are upgrading to an electric fleet, too).
 Additionally, it means you’re less likely to impulse buy which can help to reduce any waste food.

 Step 12: Fix it, don’t throw it